 Xamarin ensures a seamless user experience: the Xamarin.Forms development tool enables C# developers to use standard UI elements with a library of templates and reusable code blocks fully compatible with any platform.
 When necessary, it’s possible to resort to the help of Xamarin Native libraries including Xamarin.iOS, and Xamarin.Android for more precise manual customization of application functionalities.

 These development tools allow for building applications as optimized and prepared for native platforms as possible with a cross-platform framework.
-Visual Studio and Rider are the most common IDEs employed for Xamarin, while Xamarin.Essentials provide a single API set that operates with any product.
+Visual Studio and Rider are the most common IDEs employed for Xamarin, while Xamarin.Essentials provides a single API set that operates with any product.

 Overview of React Native Development Tools